 - Stains quite easily

-You may have noticed that our list of recommendations today has been heavily inclined towards rectangular baking stones.
+You may have noticed that this list of recommendations has been heavily inclined towards rectangular baking stones.
 However, it does not mean that we have anything against round or square stones.
 It is just that we are looking at the best baking stone for bread and rectangular options give you more working surface that their round counterparts which can be somewhat limiting.

 Likewise, we also have shown a preference for products that are ceramic or cordierite based because these come with the best porous surfaces for giving you breads with a perfect crust.
 And we would not compromise on the porosity of the surface material for your bread.